mpasricha1/plotly-challenge/README.md

 <p>The main script is a javascript file that creates all the plots.
 Each plot is created by its own function.
    This allows for each plot to be build independently if needed in the future.
 A drop down menu is provided to switch between all the samples in the data set.
-The dashboard was deployed using github pages and can be viewed by clicking the link below</p>
+Along with the plots, a box was create to contain the metadata for each sample.
+The dashboard was deployed using github pages and can be viewed by clicking the link below.</p>

 <a href="https://mpasricha1.github.io/plotly-challenge/">Belly Button Biodiversity</a>